 The Admiral Insurance Example

-This solution makes it quicker and easier for employees to reach their desk and log into their network access, but it also improves the overall traffic flow of people around the building – which is ideal for the company as well.
-Additionally this saves power consumption (lifts make the journey with the right capacity of people) and improves the time management of staff – which obviously equates to cost savings for Admiral.
+This solution makes it quicker and easier for employees to reach their desk and log onto their network access, but it also improves the overall traffic flow of people around the building – which is ideal for the company as well.
+Additionally, this saves power consumption (lifts make the journey with the right capacity of people) and improves the time management of staff – which obviously equates to cost savings for Admiral.

-Rather brilliantly this is all made possible by existing security protocols - information that is already gathered and is ready to use.
-At the same time these controls can be applied to the keypad on the lift, so for instance, access for certain individuals can be restricted to authorised floors only and changed at a moment’s notice by the security team.
+Rather brilliantly, this is all made possible by existing security protocols - information that is already gathered and is ready to use.
+At the same time, these controls can be applied to the keypad on the lift, so for instance, access for certain individuals can be restricted to authorised floors only and changed at a moment’s notice by the security team.

 Because it is a fully integrated security system this level of control can be applied to other areas of the facility, such as car parks for example – ensuring the security team is fully aware of who is entering or leaving the facility and when.